petervaro/cutils/readme.md

     000 File: 'main.c', line: 39, function: 'main'
         "I'm a debugging message!"

-It can be turned off by defining an empty CBUG_OFF macro before the include macro statement.
+It can be turned off by defining an empty `CBUG_OFF` macro variable before the include macro statement.
 If it is defined all the apperences of the functions will be removed from the source file.

 Another great usecase of this header is to extend the **`cexc`** utility, when the handling mode of that is set to logging.
 This can be seen in the next